BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Emekalordbest/README.md

 3. Use Consistent Formatting to Maintain a clear hierarchy of information.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+1. Product Name and Brief Description
+2. State the problem the product solves
+3. Key Features or Capabilities of the product.
+4. Specify who the product is for.

 ## 12. How can you succinctly convey the purpose and key features of a product?
+1. I will Begin with a brief description of what the product is and what it does.
+2. I would Highlight the pain point or problem the product addresses in simple terms.
+3. Mention the top features that define the product’s unique capabilities.